See Nearmap 3D Content in Action

 For example, with a 3D digital twin of a city, city planners can introduce elements like air sensor and traffic flow information, to advise the community, and efficiently plan infrastructure such as roads and public transport development.

 An effective digital twin is a powerful tool for urban planning and associated disciplines, helping architects and engineers plan and build new projects.

 Reliable, Frequently-updated 3D Content

 For every infrastructure project, an engineer needs a set of data.
 The ability to isolate an area, selecting it by simply drawing a circle around it and exporting in the required formats helps streamline engineering workflows.

 With Nearmap 3D content updated at least annually to help you work with up-to-date reality models.

-To learn more about mapping new infrastructure with 3D data, get in touch with us today.
+To learn more about mapping new & existing infrastructure with 3D data, get in touch with us today.